U.S. lawmakers see no evidence of terrorism in Malaysia jet crash

 “I have seen nothing yet that comes out of the investigation that would lead me to conclude that (this was) ... anything other than a normal flight that something happened and something went wrong,” Rogers told “Fox News Sunday.”

-Feinstein told CNN the Malaysian government was in charge of the search effort, and it would have to ask for additional search or intelligence resources from the U.S. government.

-”You can offer but you cannot demand,“ Feinstein told CNN. ”And so the Malaysians would have to ask.

-The Malaysian government has said it believes the plane’s course was deliberately altered, but it remains unclear by whom, or whether the change was made in response to a technical fault.
+The Malaysian government has said it believes the plane’s course was altered as a deliberate act, but it remains unclear by whom, or whether the change was made in response to a technical fault.

-The Boeing 777 has one of the best safety records of any commercial aircraft in service.
-The only fatal crash came last July when Asiana Airlines Flight 214 struck a seawall on landing in San Francisco, killing three of the 307 people aboard.

 Rogers said U.S. investigators would conduct a detailed forensic analysis of the computer equipment, even as they continue to investigate the crew and passengers of the plane, but he warned it would take “a tremendous amount of time.”